ibipul/CSE519/project519/README.md

 ###### LDAStrategy.py
     This contains a topic modelling approach, that works per document.
 ###### word2vecStrategy
     This contains the word embedding based clustering approach.
-Here first we generate the word embedding for all words in a document.
+    Here first we generate the word embedding for all words in a document-- current implementation uses gensim word2vec for this purpose.
     Then use this in each doc to cluster the words to find a list of topics, currently sklearn K-means, with n_cluster set at 20.
     Other clustering and distance metric could be tested out in future if needed.